dvuckovic/dvuckovic.github.io/src/posts/poor-mans-vpn.md

 IPv4 exhaustion is real, wake up sheeple!

 Kidding aside, I was utterly surprised to find out that one of my ISPs recently resorted to selling out their assigned IPv4 ranges, probably due to high market prices.
-I was aware that they yanked static IP addresses for residential customers some time ago, but this was something I could still work around via DDNS daemon.
+I was aware that they yanked static IP addresses for residential customers some time ago, but this was something I could still work around via the DDNS daemon.
 However, in case when not enough IPv4 addresses are available, they switched to Carrier-grade NAT (_CGNAT_) and ruined my day :'(

 ## What the hell is “CGNAT”?